 After hearing about the influx of Ukrainians fleeing into his home country of Romania, Stochita began writing pieces on the issue for Romanian publications and labor unions.
 He also contacted and began working with the Romanian United Fund, an NGO which has already amassed over $125,000 in donations for Ukrainian refugees in Romania.

 After the invasion last Wednesday, Herrlinger discussed the crisis with both of her classes the following day.
-She said she hopes that students will utilize social media along with a variety of news outlets to gain a better understanding of the ongoing crisis and the struggles that Ukrainians face firsthand.
+She hopes that students will utilize social media along with a variety of news outlets to gain a better understanding of the ongoing crisis and the struggles that Ukrainians face firsthand.

 “There’s a lot of misinformation and disinformation,” Herrlinger said.
 “Truth went out the window before this invasion started, and now it’s even more distorted.”